 - Provides new retail, entertainment and employment for Dallas neighborhoods

-“The Station” is a mix of office, loft residential, restaurants and shopping just 5 miles from downtown and across Central Expressway from Southern Methodist University.
+Mockingbird Station is a mix of office, loft residential, restaurants and shopping just 5 miles from downtown and across N. Central Expressway from Southern Methodist University and the George W. Bush Presidential Center.
 It is Dallas’ original TOD project, at the northern split between the Red & Blue lines, and home to the Angelika Film Center.
-Retail includes West Elm furniture store, American Apparel and restaurants such as Vappiano and Cold Stone Creamery.

 The Shops at Park Lane

 First phase complete, this development is adding a mix of retail, residential and office space across Central Expressway from NorthPark Center – a part of town known for its upscale shopping and dining.
 The development completes the neighborhood’s connection to rail transit at Park Lane Station.
-Anchors include Whole Foods, Nordstrom Rack, Sak’s Off 5th, Old Navy and Dick’s Sporting Goods.
+Anchors include Whole Foods Market, Nordstrom Rack, Bloomingdale’s Outlet, Sak’s Off 5th, Old Navy and Dick’s Sporting Goods.

 DART’s 2030 Rail Master Plan

 Dallas Area Rapid Transit (DART) finished a third light rail line running from the northwest Dallas through downtown to the southeast in 2010.
-The new Green Line adds 15 new stations in the city limits.
+The Green Line added 15 new stations in the city limits.
 The federal government provided half of the $1.4 billion of total project costs.
-By 2014, the new Orange Line will open creating a direct connection between downtown Dallas and Dallas-Fort Worth International Airport.
+In August 2014, the Orange Line created a direct connection between downtown Dallas and Dallas-Fort Worth International Airport.